loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 > With the release of *LoopFollow* 3.2, remote options for the *Loop* app are updated.

+> With the release of *LoopFollow* 4.0, you can [share remote control configuration](#export-remote-settings-with-qr-code) using a QR code.

 The graphic below shows the Remote Settings screen for *LoopFollow*.
 You must first enter a *Nightscout* URL before any remote options are offered and then only the option suitable for that *Nightscout* site can be selected.

 * When following someone running Loop, the options are None or [Loop Remote Control](remote-control-loop.md){: target="_blank" }